Reading

 Individual, Guided and Shared Reading

 All these approaches are used at Carterknowle to benefit all children.
 Shared reading is done as a whole class with high quality texts at a suitable level of challenge for the year group.
 Guided Reading is more targeted and closely matched to the needs of small groups.
-Individual reading is either done independently or on a 1:1, if 1:1 reading support is identified as needed.
-Children in the lowest 20% for reading have 1:1 reading in addition to the group guided reading; children in the lowest 40% have an extra group reading session each week.
+Individual reading is either done independently or on a 1:1.
+If 1:1, reading support is identified as needed.
+Children in the lowest 20% for reading have 1:1 reading in addition to the group guided reading; children in the lowest 40% have extra reading sessions as required.

 Story time